Abandoned house in overgrown yard with large tree in front.

 Tap Into Equity

-How To Buy An Abandoned House: 5 Steps
+How To Buy An Abandoned Property In 5 Steps

 1. Find An Abandoned Property For Sale

 The first step is to find the right abandoned property for sale.
-You can look for bank-owned properties online, attend property auctions and ask your local tax collector for a list of abandoned properties.
-You can also work with a real estate agent who may be able to help find the right opportunities.
+You can look for bank-owned properties online, attend property auctions or ask your local tax collector for a list of abandoned properties in the area you want to buy in.
+Working with a real estate agent can be a good idea, too, as they often have an inside scoop on abandoned homes.
+You can also search the Multiple Listing Service and real estate apps for foreclosed homes on the auction block.

 2. Determine Whether The House Is Abandoned

-Once you have a list of potential properties, you need to determine whether they’re actually abandoned.
-One of the easiest ways to find abandoned properties for little to no money down is by contacting city hall – the county clerk’s office should be able to look up the address for you.
+Once you have a list of potential properties, you need to determine whether they’re abandoned versus vacant or a zombie property.
+One of the easiest ways to find abandoned properties for little to no money down is by contacting city hall; the county clerk’s office should be able to look up the address for you.
 Unless the property was only recently abandoned, they should know if it’s unoccupied.

 3. Contact The Property Owner

-Next, you’ll need to contact the property owner of the abandoned house – this could be the former homeowner or a bank.
-However, determining ownership can be challenging for abandoned properties.
-You can ask the neighborhood homeowners association (HOA) or local government to assist you in this process.
+Next, you’ll need to contact the property owner of the abandoned house.
+This could be the former homeowner or a bank, but determining ownership can be challenging for abandoned properties.
+Start at the local county clerk’s office to track down this information.

 4. Make A Bid Or An Offer